Ring of Silvianus

+However, there is no evidence that Tolkien had anything to do with the ring or that it influenced his work.
+The National Trust website on the ring states "In the past it has been wrongly identified as the inspiration for J.R.R.
+Tolkien's Lord of the Rings trilogy."

 Description

 The Ring of Silvianus is larger than most rings, being 25 mm in diameter and weighing 12 g, and was perhaps intended to be worn over a glove.
 The band of the ring has ten facets.
 It is set with a square bezel engraved with an image of the goddess Venus.
 To one side are the letters "VE" and to the other side "NVS", in mirror writing.
 When used as a signet ring to make a seal, the head and script would be raised, and the letters would appear the right way around.

 The band is inscribed with the words "SENICIANE VIVAS IIN DE".
-This contains two errors as the "I" has been doubled, leaving no room for the last letter "O".
-The inscription should have finished "VIVAS IN DEO" – a common inscription for Roman Christians, meaning "live in God".
+It has been suggested that the inscription should have finished "VIVAS IN DEO" – a common inscription for Roman Christians, meaning "live in God" This would mean the engraving contains two errors as the "I" had been doubled, leaving no room for the last letter "O".

+Chaloner W. Chute reported a translation of the inscription by the Rev. J.G.
+Joyce of the Silchester Museum.
+Joyce took the Latin inscription as written, reading it as "Seniciane vivas IInde (i.e. secunde)".
+Chute gave the translation into English as " O Senicianus, mayest thou live prosperously !", seeing the abbreviation and wordplay in II signifying 2 and secunde meaning both fortunate and second (2nd).

 History

 The Ring of Silvianus was discovered in 1785 in the field of a farm near Silchester, a town of Roman origins, and the site of many archaeological discoveries.
 It is unknown how the ring came to be located at The Vyne, but it is presumed that the farmer who found the ring sold it to the family, who were known to have an interest in history and antiquities.
-In 1888, the owner of the property, Chaloner Chute, wrote about the ring in the history of the house.

-In the early 19th century a lead plaque of a type known as a "curse tablet" or defixio was discovered at the site of a Roman temple dedicated to the god Nodens at Lydney Park, Gloucestershire, 70 mi from The Vyne.
+Before 1812, a plaque of a type known as a "curse tablet" or defixio was discovered at the site of a Roman temple dedicated to the local god Nodens at Lydney Park, Gloucestershire, 70 mi from The Vyne.
+Made of lead, the plaque is 3+1/8 in high and 2+1/2 in wide.
 The plaque was inscribed with a curse: